peterruler/cats-dogs-server/README.md

 - The frontend is made in ReactJS and is located in the frontend directory, please check `./frontend/src/App.js`
 - Backend is using nodejs express server that calls python script in a miniconda environment
-- Backend is in `./app.js` and 'ai' file is located in `./catsanddogs.py` (no Python Django for now, because I prefer nodejs)
+- Backend is in `./app.js` and 'ai' file is located in `./catsanddogs.py` (no Python Django for now, because the rest of the webspace is mainly built with nodejs)

 # list of important files